Asymptotically almost all \lambda-terms are strongly normalizing: Proofs using coding

-We can construct a family of codings from the set $\overline{\mathcal{K}^{g,j,1}_{n}}$ into $\Lambda_n$ in the following two steps.
-First, remove two highest pairwise incomparable binding lambdas and put one lambda, binding their variables, at the root of the whole term.
-The size of the obtained term is smaller by $1$ and the branching node is uniquely determined.
-Second, insert one non-binding lambda between head lambdas of the term.
-According to Theorem \ref{th:starting_lambdas} we have more than $g(n) > \ln(n)^2$ head lambdas.
+\begin{enumerate}[(1)] \item Remove \corr{the} two highest pairwise incomparable binding lambdas and put one lambda, binding their variables, at the root of the whole term.
+The size of the obtained term is smaller by $1$ and the branching node is uniquely determined. \item Insert one non-binding lambda among the head lambdas of the term.
+By choice of $g$ and by definition of ${\mathcal{K}^g}$, terms from $\overline{\mathcal{K}^{g,1}_{n}}$ have more than $\ln(n)^2$ head lambdas.
 Therefore we can encode the lengths of the paths from the branching node to the two highest binding lambdas as the position of this new lambda.
-By Theorem \ref{binding1} the image of such transformation have density $0$.
+By Theorem \ref{binding2} the image of such \corr{a} transformation has density $0$. \end{enumerate}